chackett/zignews/README.md

 ## High level function

-* Aggregator polls list of pre-defined news sites and saves the article meta data to database.
+* Aggregator polls list of pre-defined news sites (providers) and saves the article meta data to database.
 * Mobile API reads the article data from database and provides them to clients in a single streamlined API.
-* PostgresSQL database stores both the articles and the configuration for application such as news sites, poll frequency, ttl for cache.
+* MongoDB database stores both the articles and provider configuration such as feed URLs, poll frequency, ttl for cache etc.
-* Memcached will cachce API calls from clients so new queries are not executed for each client API call.
+* Redis will cache API calls from clients so new queries are not executed for each client API call.
 * The intention is to create an event based system.
 For example, the aggregator could send `new_article` for a specific provider, which might invalidate cached items.
-If a new news provider is provided, it could send an event for the aggregator to pick it up.
+If a new provider is provided via API, it could send an event for the aggregator to pick it up and start a new job for that provider.

 ## Known issues / Design notes